cyberark/ansible-conjur-collection/CONTRIBUTING.md

 docker compose up -d --scale test_app_centos=2 test_app_centos
 ```

-## Use Conjur Ansible Role to set up identity on managed nodes
+## Use Secrets Manager Ansible Role to set up identity on managed nodes

-To grant your Ansible host a Conjur identity, first install the Conjur
+To grant your Ansible host a Secrets Manager identity, first install the Secrets Manager
 Collection on your Ansible control node:

 ```sh-session